-The module is separated into three distinct, but related sections:
+The module is separated into three related streams:

-This series of lectures will introduce students to work on technologies that go "beyond the desktop", such as multi-touch surfaces, ambient devices, mobile devices and situated displays.
-A key focus will be on approaches to understanding the domains where these technologies are used, prototyping and evaluation approaches.
+This series of lectures will introduce students to current and key historical work in interaction design.
+Focus will be on approaches to understanding the domains where these technologies are used, prototyping and approaches to evaluation.